What You Need to Know About Measles

 - May have measles.

 If you suspect your child may have measles, contact your child’s pediatrician immediately.
-To prevent spreading the disease to other people, it’s important to let your child’s pediatrician know about your measles concerns before planning your visit.
-Keep your child home from school or day care for four days after the rash appears.
+To prevent spreading the disease to other people, it’s important to let your child’s pediatrician know about your measles concerns by contacting their office before arriving for care.
+Keep your child home from school or day care as directed by your child’s pediatrician or by the health department.

 How can I protect my newborn from measles?

-Mothers who are immunized for measles pass protection for measles to their infants, but that protection begins to disappear in the first few months of an infant’s life.
+Most mothers who are immunized against measles pass protection against measles to their infants who are born at term, but that protection begins to disappear in the first few months of an infant’s life.

 During this time, make sure friends, caregivers and family members are up to date on their vaccinations.